-The Group has on 1 December 2020 incorporated a wholly-owned subsidiary know as Diamond Creeks Eco Farm Sdn Bhd ("DCEF") to carry out plantation of tropical fruits primarily durian (Musang King) and other tropical fruits such like chempedak and papaya in DCCR.
-The business entails the plantation, harvesting, transportation, processing, marketing, sales and distribution of the tropical fruits, as well as other related downstream business activities.
+Diamond Creeks Eco Farm Sdn Bhd ("DCEF") was incorporated on 1 December 2020 to carry out plantation of tropical fruits primarily durian (mainly Musang King) and other tropical fruits such as mangosteen and passion fruit in DCCR.
+Through DCEF, a total of approximately 200 acres have been identified for durian plantation.
+Durian trees have been planted on the land in early 2022.
+The business entails the plantation, harvesting, transportation, processing, marketing, sales and distribution of tropical fruits, as well as other related downstream business activities.